hafe/dockers/README.md

 # hafe/dockers

 Instructions and tools to start a mini multi region cloud on a single host using docker containers.
-The only available services are keystone and glance working to some extent.
+The only available services are keystone and glance, working to some extent.

 The (current) goal is just to be able prototype multi region cloud.